Cray-HPE/docs-csm/operations/configure_cray_cli.md

 and the `cray` CLI is operational for that node.
 For nodes with problems, there will be a brief warning message that reports what the problem is on that node.

-For all debugging steps, ensure you add `--keycloakHost` to the command line, else Keycloak requests may fail.
+For all debugging steps, ensure that `--keycloakHost` is added to the command line, otherwise Keycloak requests may fail.

 Results with problems on some nodes may look like the following: